Overview of Mold Types: Dangers and Protective Measures

 How Can Mold Be Prevented?

-- Maintain humidity at 30–50%
+- Maintain indoor humidity between 30–50%

-- Immediately remove spilled liquids
+- Clean up spilled liquids immediately

-How to Properly Remove Mold
+How to Remove Mold Safely

-- Keep windows open, avoid dust formation
+- Keep windows open and avoid dust formation

-- Keep doors closed
+- Keep doors closed to prevent spore spread

 ✔ Comprehensive information brochure